Dağlıca, Yüksekova: History

-Most of the Assyrian population in the village was forcibly supplanted by Kurds, and the church of Mar Daniel was converted into a mosque at the end of the 19th century.
-Oramar was the seat of a kaza in the sanjak of Hakkari in the vilayet of Van, which was inhabited by 14,000 Kurds, 11,040 Assyrians, and 870 Turks in 1900, for a total of 25,910 people.
-At that time, 400 people inhabited the village, including 40 Assyrians who belonged to the Church of the East and were served by the diocese of Jilu.
+The priest Paul of Oramar copied a manuscript at the village of Nāzi in the Anzel district in 1563.
+There was also a church of Mār Imāmā and Mār Daniel in the village.
+Most of the Christian population in the village was forcibly supplanted by Kurds, and the Church of Mar Daniel was converted into a mosque at the end of the 19th century.
+Oramar was the seat of a kaza in the sanjak of Hakkari in the vilayet of Van, which was inhabited by 14,000 Kurds, 11,040 Church of the East Christians, and 870 Turks in 1900, for a total of 25,910 people.
+At that time, 400 people inhabited the village, including 40 Church of the East Christians who were served by the diocese of Jilu.

-By the time of the Sayfo during the First World War, the village was controlled by Suto, agha (chief) of the Kurdish Oramar tribe, who actively participated in the mass slaughter of Assyrian Christians in the region, and used Oramar as his headquarters.
-However, he spared the Assyrians in the village as they were responsible for the maintenance of the church of Mar Mamo, which was considered sacred by the Kurds also, and it was feared the snakes would return if the priests or the church were harmed.
+By the time of the Sayfo during the First World War, the village was controlled by Suto, agha (chief) of the Kurdish Oramar tribe, who actively participated in the mass slaughter of Christians in the region, and used Oramar as his headquarters.
+However, he spared the Christians in the village as they were responsible for the maintenance of the church of Mar Mamo, which was considered sacred by the Kurds also, and it was feared the snakes would return if the priests or the church were harmed.

-The Assyrians retaliated against Suto and, in early September 1917, he was besieged at Oramar by an army led by Agha Petros whilst an army led by the brother of the Patriarch of the Church of the East Shimun XIX Benyamin attacked from another direction, killing 16 and capturing 30 Kurds, and suffered one death and two wounded.
-The village had fallen to the Assyrian forces by the time an additional force led by the patriarch arrived, but Suto and a number of Kurds fled to Nervi.
-Assyrian women who had been held captive by Suto were released from his harem, and Assyrian forces under the patriarch's command pursued Suto westward whilst Agha Petros marched east.
+The Christians retaliated against Suto and, in early September 1917, he was besieged at Oramar by the army of Agha Petros whilst an army led by the brother of the Patriarch of the Church of the East Shimun XIX Benyamin attacked from another direction, killing sixteen Kurds and capturing thirty, only suffering one death and two wounded.
+The village had fallen to the Christian forces by the time an additional force led by the patriarch arrived, but Suto and a number of Kurds had already fled to Nervi.
+Christian women who had been held captive by Suto were released from his harem, and Christian forces under the patriarch's command pursued Suto westward as Agha Petros marched east.

+After the formation of Turkey in 1923, the new state only had a weak presence in the area.
+In 1926, Abdullah, the son of Abdulkadir Ubeydullah, after learning about the execution of his father and Sheikh Said, led a short-lived local revolt in Hakkâri.
+He occupied the army post in Oramar, killing a few soldiers and taking others prisoner.
+When the Ararat rebellion broke out in 1930, Barzani and Gerdî tribesmen led by Ahmed Barzani attacked Turkish soldiers in Oramar with the help of some locals aiming to distract the Turks from Ararat.
+The locals Oramar were divided during the conflict and some supported the Turks.
+The rebellion was suppressed by August 1930 and Turkey consolidated its power in the area.

 Population

-Population history from 1997 to 2023:
+Population history from 1955 to 2023: